 5. Pay attention to complaints.
 Complaints are like tips of the icebergs – they suggest that the bigger part of the problem is hidden from the view.
 In fact, 96% of unhappy customers don’t complain, and 91% of those will simply leave and never come back.

 6. Offer long term contracts.
-Instead of the month-to-month contracts, try offering a longer subscription model.
-In such a way your customers will have enough time to implement the product and see the benefits of using it
+Instead of the month-to-month contracts, try offering a longer subscription business model in your SaaS pricing.
+In such a way your customers will have enough time to implement the product and see the benefits of using it while increasing lifetime value.

-You can also outsource both your development and customer support departments to make your business more appealing to investors looking for a passive owner opportunity and reduce owner replacement costs, and document and test your source code to secure a more premium value.
+You can also outsource both your development and customer support departments to make your business more appealing to an investor looking for a passive owner opportunity and reduce replacement of owner compensation costs, and document and test your source code to secure a higher SaaS valuation.

-The final point to remember before selling your discount is to avoid offering sudden discounts on annual plans to increase revenue.
+The final point to remember before selling your discount is to avoid offering sudden discounts on annual plans to increase short term revenue growth and gross profits.
 Though it may be tempting, buyers will easily be able to see what’s been done and will either disregard the months in which the sale was taking place, or may even move on from your business entirely.
 Instead of discounting, continue to run your business as you have in the months before you decide to sell – unless there is a seasonal event such as Black Friday that would warrant the discount – and instead focus on implementing the changes that will add value.

 If you grew your business from an idea to a fully functioning SaaS company, there’s also a matter of taking that win to avoid a loss.
 Getting out whilst it’s on the up secures you the success of launching your own, profitable company.
-It also leaves you time to start looking at other projects, particularly if this was more of a ‘means to an end’ rather than something you were passionate about.
-Once you’ve sold and have the safety net of money from the sale, you can take more risks creating a new business that you love without the fear that may have held you back creating your first SaaS company.
+It also leaves you time to start looking at other projects, particularly if this was more of a ‘means to an end’ rather than something you were passionate about as a SaaS entrepreneur.
+Once you’ve sold your software company and have the safety net of money from the sale, you can take more risks creating a new business that you love without the fear that may have held you back creating your first SaaS company.

-Now you know all about valuation, exit strategy and sale options for your SaaS business, the best way to get a good sense on how much your business is worth is to speak a SaaS Private Equity advisor.
-They will be able to calculate your profit (SDE) accurately and advise on the applicable multiple based on their assessment of the business and previous transactions.
+Now you know all about the valuation multiple, exit strategy, enterprise value, top SaaS metric to pay attention to and sale options for your SaaS business, the best way to get a good sense on how much your SaaS company valuation is, is to speak a SaaS Private Equity advisor.
+They will be able to calculate your SDE accurately from your gross profit and advise on the applicable multiple based on their assessment of the business and previous transactions.

-A SaaS advisor will give you the best advice on exit strategy and timing, irrespective of whether this is in their short-term interest.
-The best advice might not be to sell right now, instead to do three things to lift the valuation and come back in 3-6 months with a more valuable business for sale.
-Win-win for everybody.
+A SaaS advisor will give you the best advice on exit strategy and timing and more accurate SaaS valuations irrespective of whether this is in their short-term interest.
+The best advice might not be to sell right now, instead, to do five things (eg. better SaaS margins, focus on more Enterprise SaaS clients, improve your net profit, adjust your pricing strategy or even increase by 2x, 5x or even 10x revenue) to maximize valuation multiples and come back in 3-6 months with to demand higher revenue multiple or EBITDA multiples to list your business for sale.
+A win-win for everybody.

-Looking to sell your business in the near future?
-Get a Free Valuation from one of our SaaS M&A advisors.
+Looking to sell your software company in the near future?
+Get a Free Business Valuation from one of our M&A advisors, at our private equity SaaS Firm.